mhdawson/arduino-esp8266/MqttIRReceiver/README.md

 You will then want to modify `#define IR_TOPIC "house/ir1"` to specify the topic that the the device will publish to.
-Note that you should have each device publish a different topic as the IR_TOPIC is also used to set the mqtt ID for the device.
+Note that you should have each device publish to a different topic as the IR_TOPIC is also used to set the mqtt ID for the device.

 # Schematic